MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-Use-own-data.md

 To avoid unnecessary Azure costs and resource utilization, you should remove the resources you deployed in this exercise.

-1. In Azure AI Studio, view the **Build** page.
-Then select the project you created in this exercise and use the **Delete project** button to remove it.
-It may take a few minutes to delete all of the components.
 1. If you've finished exploring Azure AI Studio, return to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com` and sign in using your Azure credentials if necessary.
-Then delete the resource group you created for your Azure AI Search and Azure AI resources.
+Then delete the resources in the resource group where you provisioned your Azure AI Search and Azure AI resources.